Scientific Committee

 Philippe Lépinard

-Lecturer in Management Sciences - Paris-Est Créteil University
+Research Professor of Management Sciences – University Paris-Est Créteil

-After a career in the Army, Philippe Lépinard joined the University of Paris-Est Créteil (UPEC) in 2015.
-His research activities deal with ludopedagogy in higher education (management, project management and languages).
-He is the founder of the fablab GamiXlab and the head of the scientific project EdUTeam.
-He also participates in several professional and scientific networks, including the MACCA Management thematic research group at AIMS.
-Finally, he is the co-organizer of the International Game Evolution Symposium “Ludopédagogie – Esport – Management” since 2018.
+After a career in the Army, Philippe Lépinard joined the University Paris-Est Créteil (UPEC) in 2015.
+His research deals with ludopedagogy in higher education (management, project management and languages).
+He is the founder of the FabLab GamiXlab and the head of the scientific project EdUTeam.
+He also participates in several professional and scientific networks, including the MACCA management thematic research group at AIMS.
+Finally, he has been co-organizer of the International Game Evolution Symposium “Ludopédagogie – Esport – Management” since 2018.

 -